mrbll48/workout-tracker/README.md

 ## Overview

-FitSocial is a MERN stack application that allows users to create, read, and manage their workout routines.
+FitTrack is a MERN stack application that allows users to create, read, and manage their workout routines.
 The app also provides user authentication and the ability to interact with other users' workouts.

 ---